christillotson/SatelliteStats/README.md

 SLURM resource settings are also at the top of the file and should be adjusted to match your cluster's limits and the scale of your job.

-**`MAX_RESULTS` should not be more than ~20 scences as Copernicus will likely timeout for higher requests.** Try splitting requests into multiple different jobs based on interests, such as closer start and end dates or smaller bounding box areas.
+**`MAX_RESULTS` should not be more than ~20 scenes as Copernicus will likely timeout for higher requests.** Try splitting requests into multiple different jobs based on interests, such as closer start and end dates or smaller bounding box areas.

 ---